FGasper/zmodemjs/README.md

 There is also [Kermit](http://www.columbia.edu/kermit/kermit.html), which seems to be more standardized than ZMODEM but **much** more complex.

+# DESIGN NOTES

+zmodem.js tries to avoid “useless” states: either we fail completely, or we succeed.
+To that end, some callbacks are required arguments (e.g., the Sentry constructor’s `to_terminal` argument), while others are registered separately.

+Likewise, for this reason some of the session-level logic is exposed only through the Transfer and Offer objects.
+The Session creates these internally then exposes them via callback

+The library’s most anticipated use case is to have ZMODEM in a browser;
+hence, the “default” `zmodem-min.js` file contains the browser-specific logic from the repository’s `src/zbrowser.js`.
+The `zmodem-pure*` files omit the browser logic and are recommended for non-browser environments.

 # SOURCES

 ZMODEM is not standardized in a nice, clean, official RFC like DNS or HTTP;